Donald Trump and Russia and China: The Art of the Deal

 Ideology and grand geopolitical projects are entirely cast aside, to be replaced by a narrow focus on US national interests.
 A Trump led US is one that is uninterested in regime change projects, “democracy promotion”, “the new American century’, “American exceptionalism” etc.

 To the extent that Trump thinks about these concepts they hold no sway over him.
-As a businessman he would feels that they are “not a paying proposition”.
+As a businessman he would feel that they are “not a paying proposition”.

-This is not the foreign policy ‘realism’ of Henry Kissinger – which remained fully wedded to the pursuit of geopolitics – or the the “US should mind its own business” approach of the US Libertarians with its strongly ethical dimension, and it is certainly not the ‘isolationism’ of someone like Robert Taft.
+This is not the foreign policy ‘realism’ of Henry Kissinger – which remained fully wedded to the pursuit of geopolitics – or the “US should mind its own business” approach of the US Libertarians with its strongly ethical dimension, and it is certainly not the ‘isolationism’ of someone like Robert Taft.
 Trump has no intention of giving up on the US’s global role, and those who expect him to wind up NATO are doomed to disappointment.

 An earlier generation of US Presidents – people like McKinley and Coolidge – would however have had no difficulty understanding Trump’s foreign policy with its ruthless focus on US interest redefined in the narrowest terms.
 In the words of Calvin Coolidge